How to Apply

 The UCAS portal for applications to this partnership opens in October each year, where you are able to view our training programmes.
-The date on which applications open for the 2019-2020 intake is 9th October 2018.

 To find the list of programmes we offer, please click on the UCAS link below.
 In the 'search for a training provider' box search for us using the following lead school provider codes:

 Davenant Foundation School or West Essex SD Partnership – 1OS

 It is essential that all applicants make contact with us for an initial visit to ensure that this route is the right one for you.